treeverse/lakeFS/docs/reference/commands.md

       --log-level string     set logging level (default "none") --log-output strings   set logging output(s)
-      --no-color             don't use fancy output colors (default when not attached to an interactive terminal) --verbose              running in verbose mode
+      --no-color             don't use fancy output colors (default when not attached to an interactive terminal) --verbose              run in verbose mode
 ```

 **note:** The `base-uri` option can be controlled with the `LAKECTL_BASE_URI` environment variable.